mweel1/usa_high_level/department-of-education/index.md

 # Federal Department of Education

-The federal grant system will provide technology and grant funding to states to help manage their school districts.
+The federal grant system will provide technology and grant funding to states to help manage their school districts via the federal department of education.

 ## Starting a School

-Starting a school requires the process licensing, finding enrolment, and registering a domain based on your qualifications.
+Starting a school requires the proper licensing, finding enrolment, and registering a domain based on your grade level.

 ### Licensing

 A person is a [licensed](./teacher-license-requirements/) to become a teacher, where their certificate is placed in their personal profile.

-A list of educational opportunities are provided to teachers to become licensed and accredited.
-Which include colleges, and trade schools and will have their own set of requirements when being registered.
+A list of educational opportunities are provided to teachers to become licensed at the department of education which include colleges, and trade schools and will have their own set of requirements when applying to become a teacher.

 ### Domain Registration

 Once licensed with their certificate they will apply to register .K8-school or .HS-school with their certificate subject credentials.

 They can optionally apply for grant money if its needed from the state, which must include your enrolment.
-Your enrollment can be from anywhere.
+Your enrollment can include students from anywhere if your its on-line only.

 Grants can also be provided for marketing efforts to try to achieve enrolment.

-The domain registration will also include if its in-person or on-line.
+The domain registration will also include if its in-person or on-line and what percentage.
 We must create a requirement on how much on-line school can be done vs. in-person.

 ## Credit Requirements

 Each state will have student and school credit requirements for all the required subjects.
-These subject include:
+These subject could include:

 ### Grade School (K-8)